shantoroy/shantoroy.github.io/_posts/2022-10-15-huntsville-state-park-hike-near-houston.md

 toc: false
 toc_label: "Table of Contents"
 toc_icon: "heart"
 excerpt: "Escape the Houston city and explore the beauty of nature at Huntsville State Park located near Houston.
-In this post, I add some guide to hiking and biking the park's trails covers everything you need to know, including trail maps, trail difficulty, and top sights to see along the way."
+In this post, I add some guidelines to hiking and biking the park's trails, and a drone shot to give you a better view around the lake along the way."
 ---